-Now that is more believable, as least to me!
+Now that is more believable, at least to me!
 Notice that the definition could represent a Black Hole with a small diameter, or one with a very large diameter.
+Also, in his later years, Hawking started that there is an energy escape from Black Holes and that over a long enough time they would evaporate - given our capability today to somewhat image them, this seems true so one more stab at a definition.